 Most commonly, infectious disease risk assessment is undertaken to assess the risks associated with a biological agent for domestic populations.
-However, the same techniques can be utilised for assessing the risks to wild populations specifically.
-It is therefore obvious that the consequences of a domestic animal disease entering into a wild population or wild animal reservoir could be considered within a disease risk assessment undertaken for domestic animals.
+However, the same underlying methodological techniques can be utilised for assessing the risks to wild populations specifically.
+However, the application of risk assessment models to wild animal populations specifically, will involve consideration of additional factors, specific to this population.
+Further, it is therefore obvious that the consequences of a domestic animal disease entering into a wild population or wild animal reservoir could be considered within a disease risk assessment undertaken for domestic animals.